Path Grant Deed: The Description Of The Grant

 The line is said to follow the course of Powell's mountain to the Holston river.
 The course of Powells mountain however does not intersect the Holston river.

 When considered with the boundary of the Great Grant, the south western boundary becomes apparent.

 The Path Grant short southwestern boundary is an extension of the Great Grant line extending from the southern end of Powell's Mountain to a point just west of Cumberland Gap.
 That point is the current intersection of the borders of Virginia, Kentucky and Tennessee.
 The complete line for both grants thus extends from the intersection of the three counties on the Holston River as noted above northward to the point of intersection of three states on Cumberland Mountain just west of the Cumberland Gap..

 A major route, referred to often as the Great War Path, traverses northeasterly through the Holston River Valley.
 At Bean Station, Tennessee junction, a trail extends northward across Clinch Mountain at Bean's Gap and onward to the Cumberland Gap.
 It includes the important way point and junction Bean's Station.
 That route is an alternate Path into the Cumberland Gap and Great Grant lands.

 Similarly, the short Northern polygon boundary is not described with certainty.
 The line northward is on the Lochaber treaty line to the top ridge of Powell's Mountain.
-The top ridge is presumed to be the ridge line of High Knob that curves eastward over to the Lochaber Treaty line and the north east grant corner.
+The top ridge is presumed to be the ridge line at Big Stone Gap on the Donelson Survey.

 Although some of the description is somewhat vague, some is quite specific.
 The course of Holston river as it meanders is the polygon's long southern line until it strikes the extension of the Lochaber Treaty survey line.
 The line then follows that 36° 30' Donaldson's survey line to the point 6 miles from Long Island (Tennessee).
 By ceasing to follow the Holston river to the treaty line point some land south of the river was included in the Path Grant.
 Until March 1775 deed date, land south of the Holston river in the vicinity was unsettled and was Cherokee.
 The most immediate land that comes to view on the map today is The Long Island of The Holston River.
 The Long Island was important, even sacred to the Cherokee.
 This very specific line included in a deed with other very long and nonspecific lines makes it a very important departure from the geographically defined borders.
 The Cherokee sold the Long Island as a part of the Path Grant.
 If that is the reason, then Dragging Canoe's opposition justification takes on merit.

 The long northern boundary of the polygon is the ridge line of Powell's Mountain from its beginning on the south end to the high point at High Knob.